its-saurabhjain/StringMover/README.txt

 Running the Application
 =======================
-Running FANS is as simple as issuing the following command:
+Running StringMover is as simple as issuing the following command:

-	java -jar fans.jar
+	java -jar StringMover.jar

 It is acceptable to issue this command from a directory other than the one in which the jar files were copied, in which case it is necessary